cakekindel/learn-rust-for-cs-java-devs/README.md

 So, let's contextualize it by experimenting with language design!

-### If this guide helped you, please consider doing one or more of the following
+### If this guide helped you
+please consider doing one or more of the following
 - star this repo
 - file an issue to say thanks
 - share this with other rust-curious individuals